yessineabdelmaksoud/glasses-try/README_DOCUMENTATION.txt

 -------------
 1. Real-time face detection using MediaPipe
 2. 3D glasses overlay with accurate positioning and rotation
-3. Support for both camera and video input
+3. Camera input for live face tracking
 4. Responsive canvas rendering
 5. Optimized for performance on older hardware